slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'It's not the load that breaks you down, it's the way you carry it.' -- Lou Holtz*

+Suffering is a temporary but essential part of life.

+> *'Your pain, is the breaking of the shell that encloses your understanding.' -- Kahil Gibran, The Prophet*

 <!--
+> *'Out of suffering have emerged the strongest souls; the most massive characters are seared with scars.' -- Kahlil Gibran*

+What are we afraid of?
+We’re afraid of growth.
+We’re terrified of exposure.
+Remember, nothing scares the crap out of us more than advancing, because to advance is to move from the known to the unknown.

 - Failure is only failure if you don’t learn from it, if you don’t grow from it, and if you don’t reframe it so that you see each failure as a valuable teacher, educating you about how to achieve your dreams.
 - failures are flip-sides of our strengths, the opposite is true also. you fail by the same reasons that you sometimes you will succeed
 - When I want someone to choose me, when I want an event to be different, when I want a life circumstance to change, I can only surrender to it.
 I can’t control it.
 Surrender is ACTIVE.
 It teams you up with the strongest part of yourself.
 Surrender is PEACEFUL.
 It lets anxiety take a break.
 “Anxiety, stop trying to control”.